Sialkot District: History

-Numerous mounds are scattered about the District, which mark the sites of ancient villages and towns.
+Numerous mounds are scattered about the District, which marks the sites of ancient villages and towns.
 None of them, except that on which the Sialkot fort stood, has been excavated, but silver and copper utensils and coins have been dug up from time to time by villagers.
 Most of the coins are those of Indo-Bactrian kings.
 The excavations in Sialkot revealed the existence of some old baths, with hot-water pipes of solid masonry.
 The fort itself, of which very little now remains, is not more than 1,000 years old and is said to have been rebuilt by Shahab-ud-din Ghori at the end of the twelfth century.

 In 1859, Gurdaspur, Amritsar and Sialkot were placed in the new division of Sialkot.
 But in 1884, Gurdaspur along with Amritsar again became a part of the Lahore Division.

 According to the 1901 census, the district had a population of 1,083,909 and contained 7 towns and 2,348 villages.
-The population at previous three enumerations were: 1,004,695 (1868), 1,012,148 (1881) and 1,119,847 (1891).
+The population at the previous three enumerations was: 1,004,695 (1868), 1,012,148 (1881) and 1,119,847 (1891).
 The population decreased between 1891 and 1901 by 3.2, the decrease being greatest in the Raya tahsil and least in the Daska tahsil.
-The Chenab Colony was responsible for this fall in population, no less than 103,000 persons having left to take land in the newly irrigated tracts.
+The Chenab Colony was responsible for this fall in population, with no less than 103,000 persons having left to take land in the newly irrigated tracts.

 The district was subdivided into five tehsils, namely: Sialkot, Pasrur, Zafarwal, Raya and Daska, the headquarters of each being at the place from which it is named.
 The chief towns of the district were Sialkot, Daska, Jamki, Pasrur, Kila Sobha Singh, Zafarwal and Narowal.

 In 1930, the tehsils of Raya, Daska and Pasrur were split up and parts of these were amalgamated into Gujranwala District.
 In 1991, the tehsils of Narowal and Shakar Garh (which was tehsil Shankar Garh of Gurdaspur district before the independence of Pakistan in 1947) were split up and formed into the new Narowal District.

 Geography

-Sialkot District lies southeast of Gujrat District, southwest of Jammu district (in Jammu and Kashmir, India), while Narowal District is to the southeast and Gujranwala District is situated to the west.
+Sialkot District lies southeast of Gujrat District, southwest of Jammu district (in Indian-administered Jammu and Kashmir), while Narowal District is to the southeast and Gujranwala District is situated to the west.

 Sialkot district is spread over an area of 3,016 square kilometers.

 Sialkot is hot and humid during the summer and cold during the winter.
 June and July are the hottest months.
 The maximum temperature during winter may drop to -2 C. The land is generally plain and fertile.
 The average annual rainfall is about 1000 mm.
 Over 25.82% of the population of the district is urban.

 Demographics

-At the time of the 2017 census, the district had a population of 3,894,938, of which 1,921,289 were males and 1,973,150 females.
-Rural population is 2,750,403 while the urban population is 1,144,535.
-Islam is the predominant religion with 96.04% of the population while Christians are 3.50% of the population.